In Association with Amazon.com

 Nizar Qabbani (1923-1998), also: Nizar Kabbani

 Syrian diplomat, poet, essayist and playwright, one of the most popular love poets in the Arab world.
-Besides running his own publishing house, Qabbani wrote over 50 volumes of his own.
+Besides running his own publishing house, Nizar Qabbani wrote over 50 volumes of his own.
 His central theme in his early erotic works was the physical attractiveness of women.
-He also revealed chauvinist attitudes of men towards women and urged women to rebel against their status in society.
+He also revealed chauvinist attitudes and urged women to rebel against their status in society.
 Later he portrayed the complex relationships between men.
 In the 1950s, Qabbani was with 'Abd al-Wahhab al-Bayati among the pioneers, who started to use the simple language of everyday speech in verse.

-Who are you
+Who are you, woman?

-mild as the eyes of a rabbit
+you, gentle-hearted as the eyes of a rabbit

-soft as the skin of a plum
+soft as the down of a plum,

-pure as strings of jasmine
+you, pure as jasmine necklaces

-innocent as children's bibs
+innocent as children's tunics

 Nizar Qabbani was born in Damascus, the son of Tawfiq Qabbani (d.
 1954), a rich merchant and a member of the National Bloc, a nationalist movement created to end the French rule.
 Because of his anti-French activity, he was frequently arrested and once his factory was burned by the authorities.
 His residence in Ma'zanat A-Shah'am, one of Damascus's old districts, was a gathering place for the National Bloc.
 Sahab, Qabbani's brother, became the director of Syrian Television and a career diplomat, who retired in the early 1980s.
 Qabbani's grandfather, Abu Khalil al-Qabbani (1835-1902), a playwright and composer, is remembered as the "Father of Syrian theatre".

 While still a student, Qabbani published his first collection of poems.
 His love poems, Qalit Li al-Samra' (1944), written in ordinary language, attracted especially young readers.
 Conservative critics called his work blasphemeous.
 Of his second collection, Tufulat Nahd (1948), Qabbani said: "Let us then read these poems as we would look at the moon." ('Poetry as a Social Document: The Social Position of the Arab Woman as Reflected in the Poetry of Nizar Qabbani' by Arieh Loya, International Journal of Middle East Studies, Vol. 6, No. 4, Oct.
 1975) This book "broke all the taboos of Arabic poetry and was highly criticized for its sexual content.
-(Steel & Silk: Men and Women who Shaped Syria 1900-2000 by Sami M. Moubayed, 2006, p.
+(Steel & Silk: Men and Women who Shaped Syria 1900-2000 by Sami M. Moubayed, Seattle, WA: Cune, 2006, p.
 562) However, from the beginning of his career, Qabbani himself ignored all criticism.

-Qasa'id min Nizar Qabbani (1956) is Qabbani's most outstanding early collection, in which he assumed a female persona in three poems, 'Pregnant,' 'A Letter from a Spiteful Lady,' and 'The Vessels of Pus.'
-In the following works Qabbani also wrote from a woman's viewpoint and urged women to fight against discrimination and defend their social freedoms.
+Also in the following works Qabbani also wrote from a woman's viewpoint and urged women to fight against discrimination.
 Generally his readers paralleled these themes with the fate of the Arab people, but there is also a personal level: when he was fifteen his sister Wisal committed suicide because the family wanted her to marry a man she did not love.
 Qabbani referred to her as "the martyr of love".

 Shaken by the vicious circle of violence in the Middle East, Qabbani shifted from love themes to political ones.
 1967 is said to have been a watershed for many Arab intellectuals.
-"Ah my country!
-You have transformed me / from a poet of love and yearning / to a poet writing with a knife."
-In a poem written immediately the June defeat Qabbani used the image Harun al-Rashid in a negative sense, as a symbol of tyranny, although in popular memory this famous caliph was the archetype of a great ruler.
-In 'Marginal Notes on the Book of Defeat' from 1967 he wrote: "My master Sultan, / You have lost the war twice / / because half of our people have no tongues. / And what is the worth of a voiceless people?"
+"O my sorrowful country, / You have turned me in a moment / From a poet writing poetry of love and longing / To a poet writing with a knife."
+(The Political Poetry of Nizār Qabbānī: A Critical Study and Translation by Abdullah A-M. A. Al-Shahham, thesis, University of Edinburgh, 1989, p.
+54) In a poem written immediately the June defeat Qabbani used the image Harun al-Rashid in a negative sense, as a symbol of tyranny, although in popular memory this famous caliph was the archetype of a great ruler.
+In 'Marginal Notes on the Book of Defeat' from 1967 he wrote: "My master Sultan, / You have lost the war twice / because half of our people have no tongues. / And what is the worth of a voiceless people?" ('Qabbānī, Nizār' by Parvin Loloi, Contemporary World Authors, edited by Tracy Chevalier, Detroit: St. James Press, 1993, p.
+421)

 Qabbani was married twice.
 With his first wife, Zahra Aqbiq, he had two children, Tawfiq and Hadba; Tawfiq died in a car accident.
 His second wife was Balqis al-Rawi, an Iraqi schoolteacher, whom he had first met at a poetry recital in Baghdad, She inspired many of his love poems, of which 'Choose' has been read as his marriage proposal.
 Balqis was killed in 1981 at her Beirut office in a bomb attack by pro-Iranian guerrillas.
 Qabbani remained deeply devoted to her memory for the rest of his life.
 The death of his eldest son, a medical student, led him to write Ila al- Ameer al-Dimashqi Tawfiq al-Qabbani (To the Damascene Prince Tawfiq al-Qabbani).
 Qabbani's niece, the feminist writer Rana Qabbani, was married to the Palestinian national poet Mahmoud Darwish.